mikependon/RepoDB.NET/pages/classes/cancellabletracelog.md

 ## CancellableTraceLog

 A trace-logging class that is used to cancel the existing operation.
-It is usually used in all *Before* methods within the [ITrace](/interface/itrace) object.

-It has derived from [TraceLog](/class/tracelog) class.
+It is used in all *Before* methods of the [ITrace](/interface/itrace) object.
+It derives from [TraceLog](/class/tracelog) class.

 > In this tutorial, we will use the SQL Server as the database and C# as the programming language.